-And so our preparing the way comes a bit clearer - proclaiming the abundant and eternal life offered in Christ; loving and acting out justice in concrete and loving ways of feeding the hungry, clothing the naked, offering dignity to the oppressed, welcoming the stranger among us.
-In this Christmas season we see an abundance of people responding with - although our society is embarrassed to say it - the Christ spirit, and that is heart-warming.
-Such demonstrations of grace and mercy and ministering are good and welcome, but they are needed and called for not just in this time of tinsel and eggnog but all year long.
-That's where our call to prepare the way of the Lord comes home ... our calling to prepare a way for the Lord to minister through us all year long to those who need shelter, food, peace, and dignity.
+And so our preparing the way comes a bit clearer - proclaiming the abundant and eternal life offered in Christ by loving and acting out justice in concrete and loving ways.
+Those ways, we are told, include feeding the hungry, clothing the naked, offering dignity to the oppressed, welcoming the stranger among us.
+Especially in this Christmas season we do see an abundance of people responding with - although our society is embarrassed to say it - the Christ spirit, and that is heart-warming.
+Such demonstrations of grace and mercy and ministering are good and welcome; however they are needed and called for not just in this time of tinsel and eggnog but all year long.
+That's where our call to prepare the way of the Lord becomes clear ... we are called to prepare a way for the Lord through ministering all year long to those who need shelter, food, peace, and dignity.
 "Comfort, O comfort my people, says your God ..."